Nravitejareddy/Plastic-Waste-Detection/README.md

 ## 4. Run the Project

-Execute the notebook cells sequentially to:
+Run all notebook cells to:

-- 📥 Download and prepare the dataset
+- 📥 Download the dataset
-- 🧹 Preprocess images and annotations
-- 🧠 Train the YOLOv8 segmentation model
+- 🧠 Train the YOLOv8 model
-- 📊 Evaluate model performance
+- 📊 Evaluate performance
-- 🎯 Perform inference on unseen underwater images
-- 💾 Save the trained model weights

----

-# 📊 Performance Evaluation

-The trained model was evaluated using standard object detection and instance segmentation metrics, including:

-- 📈 Precision
-- 📈 Recall
-- 🎯 F1-Score
+- 🎯 Generate segmentation predictions
-- 📊 mAP@50
-- 📊 mAP@50-95
-- 📉 Training & Validation Loss
-- 📋 Confusion Matrix
-- 🖼 Segmentation Prediction Samples
-- 🌊 Large-Scale Inference Visualization

 ---